 think that fibrocystic breast changes are linked to the hormone changes that

-happen during your menstrual cycle.
-Each month, your body gets ready for a
+happen during a woman's menstrual cycle.
+Each month, a woman's body gets ready for a

 possible pregnancy.
 It releases hormones that signal the breasts to make milk.

-The milk (or mammary) glands get bigger, which may make your breasts feel lumpy
+The milk (or mammary) glands get bigger, which may make some women's breasts feel lumpy

 and tender.
-These symptoms go away after you start your period.
+These symptoms go away after a woman starts her period.

 You are more likely to have fibrocystic breasts if your mother or sisters